 Ingredients: Bourbon, fresh lemon juice, simple syrup, orange slice, and Maraschino cherry (optional)

 Why it's iconic: It's said that sailors of the British Navy used to drink something similar to the whiskey sour when water was scarce.

 Ingredients: Brut prosecco, Aperol, club soda, slices of lime or orange

 Why it's iconic: This cocktail just recently made a comeback in popularity.
-The drink is said to be one of the most popular apéritifs (an alcoholic drink that helps to stimulate digestion before a meal) in Italy.
-This drink is perfect for the person who prefers a fizzy and lower-in-alcohol content cocktail.
+The drink is said to be one of the most popular apéritifs—an alcoholic drink that helps to stimulate digestion before a meal—in Italy.
+This drink is perfect for the person who prefers a fizzy drinks that are lower in alcoholic content.

 Ingredients: Citrus vodka, Cointreau, fresh lime juice, cranberry juice

 Why it's iconic: Perhaps you learned about this cocktail during its peak of popularity from Sex and the City on HBO.
 It's no question that women who watched this show in the '90s and early '00s were in awe of how cool Carrie Bradshaw made ordering this pink cocktail look.